Emergency TSCM Sweeps are called for if you suspect you are a victim of eavesdropping, or there has been suspicious activity.

 Solving emergency TSCM cases requires more evaluation than what you will get from an ordinary bug sweep.
 A complete and thorough emergency TSCM sweep also takes into consideration:

 - information security safeguards,

 - employee implementation of these policies and safeguards,

 - and a review of security hardware to discover decay and inadequacies.

 The Murray Associates team has this combination of skills, knowledge and experience.

 because someone found a bug or a suspicious device.

 In these cases, the following steps should be followed to protect the crime scene and help facilitate catching the perpetrator:

-The “I think I found a bug” procedural checklist:
+“I think I found a bug what should I do?”